WalletConnect/walletconnect-docs/docs/specs/clients/core/relay/relay-client-api.md

 ## API

 The Relay Client API defines a public interface with set of supported methods.
-It is consumed by an instance of SDK, where it allows to publish a message on a topic and subscribe or unsubcsribe the given topic.
+It is consumed by an instance of SDK, where it allows to publish a message on a topic and subscribe or unsubscribe the given topic.

 ```kotlin
 interface Relay {